American Ninja Warrior season 12

-The twelfth season of the reality/sports competition series American Ninja Warrior premiered on September 7, 2020 and wrapped up on November 6, 2020 on NBC.
+The twelfth season of American Ninja Warrior premiered on September 7, 2020, and wrapped up on November 6, 2020, on NBC.
 Due to the COVID-19 pandemic in the United States, all eight episodes were filmed in St. Louis, Missouri from June 29 to July 25, 2020, behind closed doors in the America's Center convention center and stadium.
 Matt Iseman and Akbar Gbaja-Biamila returned for their respective eleventh and eighth seasons, while Zuri Hall returned for her second season on the show.

 The course returns with the Mega Wall and Power Tower, and the fifty most popular athletes from previous seasons returned with two other ninjas (mostly rookies) of their choosing, like their ninja training partners or someone they have a special connection with.
 The top twelve competitors moved on to the semifinals after each qualifying episode, as well as the top three women.
 In this season, the player who won the Power Tower would get to bring their chosen rookies with them to the semifinals, even if the rookies had not made it into the top twelve finishers (or top three women).
-With the knockout tournament format, there were changed to the semifinals courses as well — unlike the past seasons, a competitor that completed the course would not automatically move on; they would have to be in the top 12 or have made it up the Mega Wall.
+With the knockout tournament format, there were changes to the semifinal courses as well — unlike the past seasons, a competitor that completed the course would not automatically move on; they would have to be in the top 12 or have made it up the Mega Wall.
 One contestant, Nick Hanson, did not move on to the semifinals because of COVID contact tracing despite making it up the Mega Wall.
-Because of the format change to a knockout tournament and a team format instead of the traditional Sasuke format, the winner's prize has been decreased to only $100,000 and there is no "Last Ninja Standing" prize for the season.
+Because of the format change to a knockout tournament and a team format instead of the traditional Sasuke format, the winner's prize has been decreased to only $100,000, which was awarded to the winner of the knockout tournament final.